RBGeomaticsRob/Brick_Walls/sheets/AngularJS.md

 After doing this all attributes of the controller are able to be accessed in the code using `{{store.product.name}}` notation to reach inside the objects in the controller.

+##Directives##

+Angular has a bunch of built in directives for controlling DOM elements and controller behaviour.

+###ng-show and ng-hide###
+Are set equal to a boolean variable to hide or show a DOM element. i.e. `ng-show = "store.product.available"`

+###ng-repeat###
+Will loop through all items in an array variable and create multiple elements inside a DOM structure. i.e. `ng-repeat= "product in store.products"